Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 16 on 30 day CSS3 Course.
 Started #JavaScript30 challenge, and built a drum kit.

 Thoughts: I might be crazy to accept all these challenges, but it is pushing me to keep going.

+Day 20: January 11, 2018

+Today's Progress: Completed day 17 on 30 day CSS3 Course.
+Built a clock with the #JavaScript30 challenge.
+Continued reading "You don't know JavaScript".

+Thoughts: There is time to code in every day...